scotttaylor4042381/scotttaylor4042381/README.md

 ## Hi there 👋

+I'm Scott from Sheffield Hallam University, UK.
+I'm enrolled on a Degree apprenticeship programme to gain an MSc Digital & technology Solutions Specialist qualification in Software Engineering.

 <!--
 **scotttaylor4042381/scotttaylor4042381** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.